andrew-hamlin-sp/jira_reporting_scripts/README.md

 Prints backlog summary of bugs by fix version.
 This adds a row per fix version for filtering in Excel.

 ## Future enhancements

+  *  Enable Commands to extend the Jira field values

   *  Unify sprint names & date ranges

 ## Installation